pirsch-analytics/docs/docs/api-sdks/api.md

 ### Listing Views

 This endpoint returns a list of views for a given domain.
+The search parameter is optional and filters for the view name.

-`GET /api/v1/view?domain_id=A5kgYzK14m`
+`GET /api/v1/view?domain_id=A5kgYzK14m?search=My View`

 ::: details EXAMPLE RESPONSE
 ```JSON